|

 Likewise, implicitly, a school’s members would not be welcome if they did not

-articles of faith.
-Furthermore, and this is extremely important, the
+Furthermore, and this is extremely important, the inclusion of different

-inclusion of different ‘schools’, with their different conceptual viewpoints,
+‘schools’, with their different conceptual viewpoints, would neutralise the

 non-neoclassical schools of economics have quarrelled among themselves hardly